National Water Reform

 This draft report assesses the progress of the Australian, State and Territory governments towards achieving the objectives and outcomes of the National Water Initiative (NWI), and provides practical advice on future directions for national water reform.

-You are invited to examine the draft report and to make a written submission or brief comment by Wednesday 24 March 2021.
+You were invited to examine the draft report and to make a written submission or brief comment by 24 March 2021.

 The final report is expected to be handed to the Australian Government by the end of June 2021.